SpellholdStudios/StuffofTheMagi/README.md

 <strong>Disable any antivirus</strong> or other memory-resident software before installing this or any other mod.
 Some (particularly avast!) have a tendency to report false positives with mod activity, resulting in failed installs.

-You can extract files from the archive using <a href="http://www.rarlab.com/download.htm">WinRAR</a>, <a href="http://www.zipgenius.it/ita/?page_id=12">ZipGenius</a> or another file compression utility that handles .rar files.
+You can extract files from the archive using <a href="http://www.rarlab.com/download.htm">WinRAR</a>, <a href="http://www.zipgenius.it/ita/?page_id=12">ZipGenius</a> or another file compression utility that handles .zip files.

 ##

 #### Windows

-Extract the contents of the mod to the folder of the game you wish to modify (<acronym title="Baldur's Gate II">BG2</acronym>, <acronym title="Baldur's Gate Trilogy">BGT</acronym> or EasyTutu).
+Extract the contents of the mod to the folder of the game you wish to modify.
 On successful extraction, there should be an stuffofthemagi folder and a setup-stuffofthemagi.exe file in your game folder.
 To install, simply double-click <strong>setup-stuffofthemagi.exe</strong> and follow the instructions on screen.

 Run <strong>setup-stuffofthemagi.exe</strong> in your game folder to reinstall, uninstall or otherwise change components.